-389 (132).
+387 (132).
 See note 317 and accompanying text.

-390 (132).
-To offer some aside elaboration we may generalize from our considerations the following taxonomy for the functions of networking:

-- application related functions that can only be implemented 'completely and correctly' based on the knowledge of the specific application requirements and by mechanisms implemented in the ultimate application ends (reliability, data integrity, encryption, etc., cf. Saltzer et al. 1984); - application related functions that can only be implemented at all based on the knowledge of the specific application requirements and by mechanisms in the network nodes rather than the ultimate end hosts (obtain a given maximum delay, minimum throughput, etc.); - functions of networking orthogonal to any application requirements which are best implemented by mechanisms in the ultimate end hosts (proper choice of maximum packet size, congestion avoidance) or by mechanisms horizontally inside the network at the host level (routing, network management, etc.).
+- 388 (132).
+To offer some aside elaboration we may generalize from our considerations the following taxonomy for the functions of networking: - application related functions that can only be implemented 'completely and correctly' based on the knowledge of the specific application requirements and by mechanisms implemented in the ultimate application ends (reliability, data integrity, encryption, etc., cf. Saltzer et al. 1984); - application related functions that can only be implemented at all functions of networking orthogonal to any application requirements which are best implemented by mechanisms in the ultimate end hosts (proper choice of maximum packet size, congestion avoidance) or by mechanisms horizontally inside the network at the host level (routing, network management, etc.).